Uniformly expanding Markov maps of the real line: exactness and infinite mixing: Introduction

-where $\avg(F)$ represents, in a sense that is specified below, the average of $F$ over $\R$.
-Thus, (\ref{glm2-intro}) can be regarded as a sort of weak convergence of $T_*^n \mu$, the statistical state of the \sy\ at time $n$, to the ``equilibrium state'' $\avg$, which is independent of the initial condition $\mu$, with the global \ob s playing the role of test \fn s.
+where $\avg(F)$ represents, in a sense that is specified below, the average of $F$ over $\R$, relative to $\mu$.
+Thus (\ref{glm2-intro}) can be regarded as a sort of weak convergence of $T_*^n \nu$, the statistical state of the \sy\ at time $n$, to the ``equilibrium state'' $\avg$, which is independent of the initial condition $\nu$.
+The global \ob s play the role of test \fn s.

 We are unable to prove this strong property for all finite modifications of quasi-lifts of circle maps, but we certainly believe it to be true for a large class of such \sy s.
-For this reason, we give an example for which a very strong version of \textbf{(GLM2)} can be indeed be shown.
-As described in Section \ref{sec-fmrw}, this example represents a random walk in $\Z$, and in this sense it illustrates a whole family of maps.
+For this reason, we give an example for which a very strong version of \textbf{(GLM2)} can be indeed be proved.
+In a sense which will be explained below, cf.\ Section \ref{subs-rw}, this example represents a random walk in $\Z$.

 \skippar